BryanJacobs/FIDO2Applet/docs/FAQ.md

 - Set an elliptic curve private key object

-The applet will try to allocate the EC private key object in RAM, but will fall back to flash if the smartcard doesn't support RAM-backed allocations.
+The applet will try to allocate the EC private key object in RAM, but will fall back to flash if the smartcard doesn't support RAM-backed allocations or doesn't have enough RAM.
 The flash-stored counter is wear-leveled across 67 bytes.

 On every powerup or unsuccessful PIN attempt, the app will set an elliptic curve private key object.